task123/sim_db/doc/source/use.rst

 .. literalinclude:: ../../example/params_extensive_cpp_example.txt
    :language: none

 Notice that the parameters names are different from the :ref:`minimal example<Minimal example using Python>`.
 This is because `param1` and `param2` are differnt types in this example and the type of a parameter can not change in the database.
 (In practice this is a very good thing.
-However, if one add the wrong type to the database the first time, ``delete_sim`` and ``delete_empty_columns`` must be used before making a new column with correct type.)
+However, if one add the wrong type to the database the first time, the ``delete_sim`` and ``delete_empty_columns`` commands must be used before making a new column with correct type.)

 The line in the parameter file starting with *include_parameter_file:* will be substituted with the contain of the specified *extra_params_example.txt* file, found in the same directory: